 A true neuromuscular approach is really using objective measuring methods to support and validate one’s position from a true “physiologically rested” starting position.
 Not acquiring a jaw position from unrested muscles.

-As many are aware, Dr. Chan is an advocate of Neuromuscular Dentistry.
+As many are aware, Dr. Chan is an advocate of Neuromuscular Dentistry in the purist sense.
 The dental profession also recognizes that he has stronger beliefs and understanding in the gnathic GNM principles.
 Because of this combined perspective he has been asked by many within the dental community to continue teaching these GNM concepts which rings positively within the hearts of many clinicians regardless of what perspective they believe.
 His technical skills in occlusion along with his comprehensive understanding of dentistry (TMD, restorative, orthodontics, lab technology) allows him the opportunity to expertly remove the guess work out of his dentistry and answers clinical questions that have not adequately been addressed within the dental profession.
 Blending objective clinical reality without the haunting guesswork of wondering why certain things are not working is what makes GNM effective in its approach.